benmccloskey/gan_object_detection/README.md

 ## **Acknowledgments**

 We thank the community and contributors who have provided valuable feedback during the development of this research.
-This work is supported by [Funding Agency] under [Grant Number].
+This work is supported by the Air Force Institute of Technology.